 It’s week 2 of the Pick ‘n Pay Freshly Blogged challenge!
 Voting has opened and this is the recipe I produced for the second round – a Moroccan inspired beef dish served with delicately spiced flatbreads.

-The ingredients list for this challenge was as follows: beef shin, beef suet, Knorr beef stock pot, a soup pack (containing various vegetables), star anise and white wine vinegar.
-We were allowed to omit 1 of these ingredients and add one grocery and two fresh items of our choice.
-I decided to use all the ingredients on the shopping list and add in an onion, fresh coriander and ground cumin.
+The ingredients list for this challenge was as follows: beef shin, beef suet, Knorr beef stock pot, a soup pack (containing assorted vegetables), star anise and white wine vinegar.
+We were allowed to omit one of these ingredients and add one grocery and two fresh items of our choice.
+I decided to use all of the ingredients on the shopping list and added in an onion, fresh coriander and ground cumin.

 MOROCCAN BEEF WITH SPICED FLATBREADS